 How is menorrhagia diagnosed?

-To make a diagnosis of menorrhagia, your Ob/Gyn will want to discuss your medical history, including any prior surgeries, pregnancies, illnesses, birth control methods, and medications you take.
+To make a diagnosis of menorrhagia, your Ob/Gyn will want to discuss your medical history, including any prior pregnancies, illnesses, and birth control methods.
 Additionally, your Ob/Gyn will ask for a detailed history of your menstrual cycle.

 Your doctor will perform a physical exam, including a pelvic exam, and may order the following tests: